WorldMaker/jocobookclub/src/site/ballot/an-african-history-of-africa.md

 storytellers, she unearths buried histories from across the continent and gives Africa its rightful place in our global story.

-I've not yet read it, but am intrigued by it.
+> I've not yet read it, but am intrigued by it.

-Content warnings include
+Content warnings include imperialism, colonialism, slavery